best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 Peer review of code is a quality assurance activity where a developer, other than the code's author, views and tests the usage of a piece of code.

-Peer review allows a fresh pair of eyes to take a look at your work.
+Peer review allows for a fresh pair of eyes to take a look at your work.
 It helps to assure that you have taken an appropriate approach to your analysis and may highlight errors in the analysis process.
 Constructive review feedback helps you to improve your code quality and provides confidence in your work.
-It acts to assure that our analysis is fit for purpose.
+It acts to assure that your analysis is fit for purpose.

 ```{epigraph}
 For analysis to be used to inform a decision it must be possible to assess its utility, reliability,